 That’s right – it’s reading and I would start as early as possible.
 I wanted to put this out there because I still see so many naysayers and “experts” warning parents not to start early because it somehow damages our children.
 Wait until they’re 7 years old, they say.
 Isn’t that what the Finnish do?
 And aren’t they ahead of everyone else in the world when it comes to education?

 Well, there is more than one way to skin a cat and just because it’s done one way doesn’t make it the only “right” way.
-And if you’re concern that teaching children to read early is somehow bad for them, I recommend reading this:
+And if you’re concern that teaching children to read early is somehow bad for them, I recommend taking a look at this:

 In this article, we review the good, the bad and the bottom line when it comes to learning to read early.
 If you just want the bottom line, here it is: